10 Best Restaurants in Santa Fe Plaza

 La Plazuela Restaurant

 Among all the restaurants in the Plaza Santa Fe, I especially love the dining room at La Plazuela at La Fonda Hotel.
-With expansive skylights within the high ceiling, a fountain in the middle, and lit trees indoors, it provides a great atmosphere for any meal.
+With expansive skylights within the high ceiling, a fountain in the middle of the dining room, and lit trees indoors, it provides a great atmosphere for any meal.

 Chef Lane has created breakfast, lunch, and dinner menus filled with innovative dishes based on traditional New Mexican cuisine.

-Sure, you’ll find traditional choices such as French toast and oatmeal on the breakfast menu, but most of the standouts have New Mexican flare.
+Sure, you’ll find classic choices like French toast and oatmeal on the breakfast menu, but most of the standouts have a New Mexican flare.
 These include the blue corn pancakes, biscuits with green chile sausage gravy, and eggs Benedict with grilled tomatillos.

 If you’ve read our San Francisco itinerary, you’ll know my husband Mike considers himself an eggs Benedict connoisseur, and he loved the La Fonda Benedict!

-On the dinner menu, I recommend the chef’s specialties.
-The Scallop & Bison Risotto Cake, Campfire Trout, and Kurobuta Pork were all absolutely superb.
+On the dinner menu, be sure to ask about the specialties of the day.
+When we ate here most recently, the Scallop & Bison Risotto Cake, Campfire Trout, and Kurobuta Pork were all absolutely superb.

 If you have to wait for a table, hop over to La Fiesta Lounge across the lobby for a margarita.
 The lounge is an official stop along the Santa Fe Margarita Trail!